OCA/stock-logistics-warehouse/stock_dynamic_routing/readme/DESCRIPTION.rst

-Route explains the steps you want to produce whereas the “Routing Rules” defines how operations are grouped according to their final source and destination location.
+Standard Stock Routes explain the steps you want to produce whereas the “Dynamic Routing” defines how operations are grouped according to their final source and destination location.

 This allows for example: